 Among them several species of macaw, toucan, parrot and heron.
-The area is also the habitat of many types of non-human primates, such as the chorongo, the howler, the spider monkey. the flying monkey.
-The lion and the black catoncillo.
-As is common among the fragile inhabitants of the Amazon, most of these animal species do not have a large number of individuals.
+The area is also the habitat of many types of non-human primates, such as the chorongo, the howler, the spider monkey, the flying monkey, the lion and the black catoncillo.
+As is common among the fragile inhabitants of the Amazon, most of these animal species do not have a large population.
 But the few that exist establish an ecological relationship that allows all of them to survive, albeit in small numbers.

-Although it is the same ecosystem, it differs markedly from the traditional use that the indigenous people gave it: they protect the forest and its inhabitants, but they do so without written studies, without legal limits and without the intervention of a State.
-Despite their affinities.
-Conservationism is a qualitatively different phenomenon with respect to the indigenous management of Amazonian nature
+Although it is the same ecosystem, it differs markedly from the traditional use that the indigenous people gave it: they protect the forest and its inhabitants, but they do so without written studies, without legal limits and without the intervention of a State despite their affinities.
+Conservationism is a qualitatively different phenomenon with respect to the indigenous management of Amazonian nature.